Minister Performing Services

 Perhaps the deceased wasn’t a religious person, or the family decides not to have a religious funeral service.
 They can choose to have someone with no religious affiliation perform the eulogy, keeping it mostly a discussion about their life and how they affected others.

 Do you need help choosing someone to perform the funeral service for a lost loved one or friend?
-Talk with the people at The Gardens of Boca Raton Cemetery & Funeral Services or the Boca Raton Funeral Home .
+Talk to the people at The Gardens of Boca Raton Cemetery & Funeral Services or the Boca Raton Funeral Home.
 They have performed hundreds of services at funerals in South Florida and currently serve Broward, Dade and Palm Beach Counties.
 You can visit The Gardens offices in Boca Raton, or call them at (561) 989-9190.